Nowa Wieś, Wieluń County

 Nowa Wieś is a village in the administrative district of Gmina Osjaków, within Wieluń County, Łódź Voivodeship, in south-central Poland.
-It lies approximately 3 km west of Osjaków, 15 km north-east of Wieluń, and 74 km south-west of the regional capital Łódź.

 History

 The territory became a part of the emerging Polish state in the 10th century.
 Nowa Wieś was a private village of Polish nobility, including the Stawski and Starzeński families, administratively located in the Sieradz Voivodeship in the Greater Poland Province.

 In 1827, it had a population of 120.

 During the German occupation of Poland (World War II), in 1940, the German gendarmerie carried out expulsions of Poles, who were placed in a transit camp in Łódź, and then young Poles were deported to forced labour in Germany and German-occupied France, and others were deported to the General Government in the more eastern part of German-occupied Poland.
 Houses and farms of expelled Poles were handed over to German colonists as part of the Lebensraum policy.